shannaniggans/Fancy-Forensics-Website/content/docs/acsc-ir-challenge/2022-05-03-ACSC-BSides-IR-Challenge-2021-Setup.md

 I chose Autopsy to run the artefacts through along with some chosen python parsers to demonstrate the capabilities.
 You can get by in the challenge using artefact parsing tools and log tools, however I wanted to also work on updating some Autopsy plugins and decided to run the artefacts through Autopsy too and have validation for my findings.

-Full Autopsy setup and configuration is available <a href="/tools/2022/05/02/Autopsy.html">here</a>.
+Full Autopsy setup and configuration is available [here](https://shannaniggans.github.io/lab-setup/docs/tooling/2022-05-03-autopsy/).

 ## Log Review
 ### Splunk